Cradle Coast, Launceston, Hobart

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Recognise and explain key aquaculture principles and processes and their relationship to biological requirements of species
+- Explain key aquaculture principles and processes and their relationship to biological requirements of species

-- Analyse aquaculture processes and techniques applicable to culture of selected species
+- Analyse processes and techniques applicable to culture of aquaculture species

-- Apply key aquaculture techniques and work practices
+- Apply key aquaculture techniques and practices in a workplace or simulated work-integrated experience

-- Use reflective and deliberative thinking to generate plans for self-development
+- Critically reflect on application of aquaculture knowledge and workplace skills to generate plans for self-development

 Please note: international students should refer to this page to get an indicative course cost.